Search

 • Hand hygiene before and after patient contact.

-• Use of personal protective equipment (PPE).
+• Use of personal protective equipment (PPE) like gloves, gowns, and masks.

-• Proper disposal of medical waste.
+• Proper disposal of sharps and biohazard waste.

 4. Wound Care

-Steps in Wound Care:
+Basic Steps in Wound Care:

-1. Assess the wound size, depth, and condition.
+1. Assess wound type, size, and drainage.

 Principles of Nursing Practice